Ziwei-Wang-Will/Yelp_Data_Challenge-NLP_Sentiment_Analysis_and_Review_Clustering_and_Recommender_System/README.md

     - Further filtered reviews by date between '2015-07-01' and '2018-01-01'
 - Exploratory data analysis (EDA)
     - Bar plots findings
-        - Most of business entities have reviewed from 1 to 250 times.
+        - Most of business entities had reviewed from 1 to 250 times.
         - Most of business entities scored around 4.0 stars on average.
-        - In most of time, the lengths for most reviews are within 1000.
+        - In most of time, the lengths for most reviews were within 1000.
-        - 'Hash House A Go Go' is the top business entities with most comments in Las Vegas.
+        - 'Hash House A Go Go' was the top business entities with most comments in Las Vegas.
     - Line plots findings
         - We plotted the number of reviews by month
             - The plot had a general upward trend developed from Jul, 2015 to Dec, 2017.
             - Moreover, three peaks were appeard on the same month (July), perhaps because of the summer vacation, more poeple went to restaurants and left reviews.
         - We plotted the distribution of text length of 5 stars and that of less than 5 stars
-            - Two distribution are slightly different, longer texts appeared more when stars is less than 5 compared with when stars is 5, which means longer texts do not stand for good rating.
-Perhaps because customers write more to complain rather than praise.
+            - Two distribution were slightly different, longer texts appeared more when stars was less than 5 compared with when stars is 5, which meant longer texts do not stand for good rating.
+Perhaps because customers writed more to complain rather than praise.
 - [**Detailed Code and Plotting**](https://github.com/will-zw-wang/Yelp_Data_Challenge-NLP_Sentiment_Analysis_and_Review_Clustering_and_Recommender_System/blob/master/code/Yelp_Data_Challenge%20-%20Data%20Preprocessing.ipynb)

 ### 2. NLP, Sentiment Classification Model Fitting and Models Comparison
-- Defineed feature variables and target variable
+- Defined feature variables and target variable
     - Feature variables: customer reviews
     - Target variable:
         - positive review: 5 stars review
         - negative review: less than 5 stars review
-- Get NLP representation of the documents
+- Got NLP representation of the documents
     - Tokenization
     - Removed stop words
     - Lemmatization